Inflectra/office365-outlook-plugin-ui-testing/README.md

 - Cross-browser UI testng
 - Embedded browser UI testing
-- SOAP API testing
+- SOAP API automation
+- Shared objects
-- Subtests
+- Shared code
+- Parameters and data in spreadsheets

-## Demo Steps
+## Demo Development Steps

-### Step 1: Creating Folder and Test Structure
+### Step 1: Empty Test
+Empty cross-browser test.
+Browser profile is set to `Internet Explorer HTML`.

+### Step 2: SOAP API
-During this step we create necessary tests and files.
+During this step we implement SOAP API calls to create/delete emails in Exchange mailbox.

-### Step 2: Test Initialization/Finalization
-- Implementation of test initialization: seeding data (emails) into Exchange mailbox.
-- Implementation of test finalization: removing test emails from the mailbox.

-### Step 3: Making the Test
+### Step 3: Browser Test
-Recording the test in Internet Explorer.
-Adjusting the test to enable execution in FF, Chrome and Outlook for Windows.
+Cross-browser test that opens an email in Office 365 mailbox, starts the plugin and checks the result.

-### Step 4: Test Execution
+### Step 4: Outlook Test
-Execution of the test in IE, FF, Chrome and Outlook for Windows.
+Launch Outlook, navigate to first email in the Inbox and start the plugin.

-### Step 5: Results
+### Step 5: Moving Common Objects from Browser Test to Shared Test
-Analysis of the results.
+Separate test is used to store plugin objects.
+Verification code moved to Common.js.

+### Step 6: Using Shared Objects in Outlook Test
+Objects created on the previous step are used to verify plugin state in Outlook test.

+### Step 7: Integration
+All pieces if the puzzle gathered together.